Vxtzq/annot-tool-GUI/README.md

 To deal with the second option, tick the corresponding option in the start settings and enter the classes names, one by one, into the last textbox.

 A preview of all the classes should be appearing under it.

+# Troubleshooting
+If an Error pops up when the app is oppened, it is possible to report it by clicking the text underneath.

+Feel free to create an issue for problems/questions.

 ## Use dataset that isn't in the "images" folder of this repo
 In the start settings, enter the path of the dataset (e.g. /home/user/dataset/)